Jurassic Park: Survival – Everything we know so far about the new Jurassic Park game

 Jurassic Park: Survival is the new dinosaur-shaped adventure from World War Z developer Saber Interactive.
 Set one day after the events of the original 1993 film (aka one of the best sci-fi movies ever made), we can expect to contend with some prehistoric predators on Isla Nublar as the new character, Dr. Maya Joshi.

-First revealed during the Game Awards 2023, the single-player, first-person action-adventure will tell a new story and looks set to tap into some '90s nostalgia for the movie fans, while also delivering a modern game that includes stealth, exploration, and more.
+First revealed during the Game Awards 2023, the single-player, first-person action-adventure will tell a new story and looks set to tap into some '90s nostalgia for the movie's fans, while also delivering a modern game that includes stealth, exploration, and more.
 We can only hope sneaking around to avoid sharp-toothed dinos will someday see this future release counted among the best stealth games ever made.
-Updates may be thin, but we're still getting news every now and again.
+Recently, we got a new update to the game with a fresh Behind-the-Scenes feature after a dry spell of no news, and it's reignited all our excitement once again.
 And, with everything we've gathered and obsessively unpacked so far, Jurassic Park: Survival is still one of the most exciting new games to look forward to.

-We can also expect to hear news soon since the upcoming movie, Jurassic World: Rebirth hits cinemas in July this year.
-With all this in mind, it's only a matter of time before we add the Jurassic Park: Survival release date to our lists of the best upcoming PS5 games and upcoming Xbox Series X games.
+With players now able to wishlist the game on various platforms as well as new footage being released as we speak, it's only a matter of time before we add the Jurassic Park: Survival release date to our lists of the best upcoming PS5 games and upcoming Xbox Series X games.
 So, read on below for a full recap of everything we know so far about Jurassic Park: Survival.
 From release date speculation, gameplay reveals, and all the latest dino news, we've got everything you need!

 Jurassic Park: Survival release date speculation

 Saber Interactive has yet to confirm a Jurassic Park: Survival release date.
-However, we are betting that we'll hear news soon and potentially see a launch next year.
+However, despite the game also being absent from the Gamescom 2025 schedule, we are betting that we'll hear news soon and potentially see a launch next year.

 "Hatching up fresh ideas may take time, but trust us, it's worth it."
 The post reads.
 While it's great to see that the game is still cooking, it does mean that the title is likely nowhere near finished since ideas still need to be implemented and then polished after being agreed upon.